, , ,

 What is the small business rates relief?

-Reliefs are available for some properties – the most useful for small firms is the small business rate relief.
+Reliefs are available for some properties in England – the most useful for small firms is the small business rate relief.
 You can get this relief if your property has a rateable value of less than £15,000, and generally if your business only uses one property:

 • full relief is available on properties with a rateable value of £12,000 or less